Ernst Grube: Childhood as a "Half-Jew" under the Nazis

 Several years of uncertainty came to an end one evening in November 1941 when 23 of the children and their "aunts", as the children called their carers, were put on a bus and deported to Lithuania where they were shot.
 Those deported included Ernst Grube's eight-year old childhood sweetheart Anita.
 The Grube children were relatively lucky.
 Their father had refused to divorce his Jewish wife and for this reason the authorities decided that, as "half-Jews", they fell outside the classification applied to those being deported.
-During the first part of 1942 the home was closed and those who had been left behind were taken to a "cramped damp barrack-camp" in Munich's Milbertshofen quarter.
-In 1943 Clementine Grube gave permission for her children to be baptised as Christians in order that their racial classification might be reassessed by the authorities.
+During the first part of 1942, the home was closed and those who had been left behind were taken to a "cramped damp barrack-camp" in Munich's Milbertshofen quarter.
+In 1943, Clementine Grube gave permission for her children to be baptised as Christians so that their racial classification could be reassessed by the authorities.
 A memory from this time that endures particularly powerfully involved an allied air-raid over Munich.
 Grube joined the rush to the large air-raid shelter opposite the secondary school and the main railway station, but someone spotted his "Jew star" and he was prevented from entering.
 He was obliged to seek shelter among the bushes in the nearby botanic gardens.
 He survived as the bombs fell all around him, but only just.
 Subsequently, the three siblings were moved to the so-called "Jews camp" in the Berg am Laim quarter.
 Then, towards the end of 1943, the children were sent back to their parents.
 In February 1945 the letter arrived instructing them to report for deportation.
 The children and their mother were deported to the Theresienstadt concentration camp.
 Only the liberation of Theresienstadt by the Red Army on 8 May 1945 saved their lives.

-Anti-establishment activism after the war
+Antiestablishment activism after the war

-War ended, formally, in May 1945, leaving the western two thirds of Germany divided into four military occupation zones.
+World War II ended in Europe, formally, in May 1945, leaving the western two thirds of Germany divided into four military occupation zones.
 Bavaria was under American occupation.
 Grube returned to Munich (the Bavarian capital) in June 1945 and, like his father, worked as a painter.
-His schooling had been interrupted during the National Socialist years, but now he was able to complete the school curricula and pass his Abitur (school final exams) which opened the way to university-level education.
+His schooling had been interrupted during Nazi rule, but now he was able to complete the school curricula and pass his Abitur (school final exams) which opened the way to university-level education.
 He went on to train as a school teacher, the profession by which he subsequently supported himself.
 In May 1949 the US occupation zone was merged with the British zone and the French zone (but not with the increasingly cut off Soviet occupation zone) and relaunched as the US sponsored German Federal Republic (West Germany).
-For Grube it would take several decades before he could speak openly about life under the National Socialists.
+For Grube it would take several decades before he could speak openly about life under the Nazis.